 What Is SEO?

-SEO stands for search engine optimisation.
-SEO is assisting a website to be more attractive to search engines for a term that gets typed into a search engine like Google.
+As above, SEO stands for search engine optimisation.
+The practice of SEO is about “assisting” a website to be more attractive to search engines, with a focus on specific terms that users will type into Google or Bing.

 What are the pros of good SEO?

 - Organic SEO is very cost-effective.
 When done correctly, SEO can be far more cost-effective than any paid media campaign (including PPC)

 - Organic SEO is forever (almost).
 A properly optimised site can keep its rankings for a very long time.
 Even when SEO works stops.
 PPC rankings end the moment that you stop putting money in.

 - Search engine positioning is relatively stable whereas PPC ad positions will change according to your targeting, budget and bidding strategies.
 A well-optimised site (good link authority and great content) can hold its position even if you need to step away.